e253/cowsay/README.md

 # Cowsay

-Cowsay is a silly desktop app inspired by and powered by the original [npm package](https://www.npmjs.com/package/cowsay).
+Cowsay is a desktop app inspired by the [npm package](https://www.npmjs.com/package/cowsay).

-It serves as a test app for doing tauri updates over TOR with TORProject's new [pure rust client](https://gitlab.torproject.org/tpo/core/arti).
+I made it to test tauri updates over TOR with TORProject's new [pure rust client](https://gitlab.torproject.org/tpo/core/arti).

-It's pretty simple, and should suffice as a test app for any other [Tauri](tauri.app) experiments.
+Hopefully it can be used to test other [Tauri](tauri.app) experiments.